-A Sana SaaS web store relieved tewipack of all its administrative tasks.
+A Sana Commerce Cloud web store relieved Tewipack of all its administrative tasks.

 Until a few years ago, e-commerce wasn’t really an option for the adhesive industry due to the high consulting requirements involved.
 With the new technical developments for personalization and consulting within web stores, however, more and more companies are taking the step towards e-commerce.

 “Even for specialists like us, the requirements in regards to e-commerce has changed,” explains Daniel Sajko, Director of Marketing and eBusiness at tewipack.

 More and more industrial customers are searching for partners online.
 Predominantly, developers from production and process technicians take this route first and foremost to find suitable partners for their often extremely demanding requirements.Daniel Sajko | Marketing Director at tewipack

 With the optimization of the e-commerce platform, the aim was to make the handling of standard and small orders more efficient.
 The same applies to sample orders via the web store.
 “As a medium-sized company, high-quality customer service is a very important criterion.
 An efficient web store contributes significantly to relieving our team of routine tasks with regard to the processing of orders and enables us to provide our customers with individual services and personal communication on complex issues,” explains Sajko.
 “Today, fast reaction speeds are an important criterion in allowing high-quality customer orientation.
 For this reason, we have, for example, integrated a chat function within the web store to provide online customers with prompt technical support.”